bburns/PyVoyager/README.md

 This file is used by the `vg composite <volume>` command to generate the color frames.

 The clips are generated with the `vg clips [targetpath]` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), numbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.
+The target size is also used to control the speed of the movie, slowing down when the target is closer, but the framerate can also be controlled via the `framerateConstants.csv` and `framerates.csv` files.

 The `vg movies` command then concatenates all available clips into movies, using the order specified in `db/movies.csv`.